smxi/inxi/README.txt

 wget -Nc https://smxi.org/inxi
 wget -Nc smxi.org/inxi

-Every current master branch commit is the active release, all past commits are not supported.
-Tagging is purely a formality that certain distros can't figure out how to do without, that's all.
+'Tagging' is purely a formality that certain distros can't figure out how to do without, that's all.
 A tag is a pointer to a commit, and has no further meaning.

-NOTE: JUST BECAUSE GITHUB CALLS TAGGED COMMITS 'RELEASES' DOES NOT MEAN THEY ARE RELEASES!!!
+NOTE: Just because github calls tagged commits 'Releases' does not mean they are releases!
 I can't change the words on the tag page.
 They are tagged commmits, period.
 I did not want to use tags precisely to avoid the idea that inxi has any release that exists that is other than it's current master version, but I decided that it was less pain